 Custodial credit risk is the risk that, in the event of the failure of a counterparty to a transaction, the Commission will not be able to recover the value of its investments or collateral securities that are in the possession of an outside party.
 The Commission's Investment Policy requires that all deposits be secured by collateral held in safekeeping for the benefit of the Commission by a Federal Reserve Bank.
-The Commission's Investment Policy also requires that, excluding Debt Service Fund investments, all U.S. Treasury Obligations, U.S. Agency Obligations, U.S. Instrumentality Obligations, and General Obligations of the State of Ohio purchased by the Commission be held in third-party safekeeping for the benefit of the Commission at a bank or savings and loan association that is eligible to be a depository of public moneys under Section 135.04 of the Ohio Revised Code and that is also authorized under Ohio law to act as trustee for the safekeeping of securities.
+The Commission's Investment Policy requires that all deposits be secured by collateral held in safekeeping for the benefit of the Commission by a Federal Reserve Bank.
+The Commission's Investment Policy also requires that, excluding Debt Service Fund investments, all U.S. Treasury Obligations, U.S. Agency Obligations, U.S. Instrumentality Obligations, and General Obligations of the State of Ohio purchased by the Commission be held in third-party safekeeping for the benefit of the Commission at a bank or savings and Ioan association that is eligible to be a depository of public moneys under Section 135.04 of the Ohio Revised Code and that is also authorized under Ohio Iaw to act as trustee for the safekeeping of securities.

-As of the Statements of Net Position dates, all Commission deposits and investments in overnight repurchase agreements and negotiable order of withdrawal accounts were fully secured by collateral held in joint custody accounts in the name of the Ohio Turnpike and Infrastructure Commission and the pledging financial institution at the Federal Reserve Bank of Boston, Massachusetts.
-Excluding Debt Service Fund investments, all U.S. Instrumentality Obligations held by the Commission were held in safekeeping for the benefit of the Commission by the Trust Department at Fifth Third Bank, Cincinnati, Ohio as of December 31, 2016 and December 31, 2015.
-As of December 31, 2016 and December 31, 2015, Debt Service Fund investments in U.S. instrumentality securities with fair values totaling \$186,279,000 and \$186,044,000, respectively, were held by The Huntington National Bank ("Trustee") for the payment of interest and principal on the Commission's outstanding bonds as required by the Commission's Master Trust Agreement as amended and supplemented, see Note 6.
+On December 31, 2018, all Commission deposits and investments in demand deposit accounts were secured in the Ohio Pooled Collateral System.
+On December 31, 2017, all Commission deposits and investments in demand deposit accounts were fully secured by collateral held in joint custody accounts in the name of the Ohio Turnpike and Infrastructure Commission and the pledging financial institution at the Federal Reserve Bank of Boston, Massachusetts.
+Excluding Debt Service Fund investments, all U.S. Instrumentality Obligations held by the Commission were held in safekeeping for the benefit of the Commission by the Trust Department at Key Bank, Cleveland, Ohio as of December 31, 2017, and the Trust Department at Fifth Third Bank, Cincinnati, Ohio as of December 31, 2017.
+As of December 31, 2018 and December 31, 2017, Debt Service Fund investments in U.S. instrumentality securities with fair values totaling \$238,460,000 and \$186,392,000, respectively, were held by The Huntington National Bank ("Trustee") for the payment of interest and principal on the Commission's outstanding bonds as required by the Commission's Master Trust Agreement as amended and supplemented, see Note 6.
 Assets held by the Trustee as a custodial agent are considered legally separate from the other assets of The Huntington National Bank.